YALE CEO SUMMIT SALUTES ED BASTIAN, DELTA CEO AND BERNARD ARNAULD, LVMH CHAIRMAN

 David Miller, Director, Faith & Work Initiative, Princeton University

-Tom Kolditz, Brigadier General (Ret.) and author
+Tom Kolditz, Brigadier General (Ret.)

 Steven Simmons, Chairman, Patriot Media